Hesperian Health Guides

 Some of Hesperian's books are in the Hesperian HealthWiki.
 But the NEW Where There Is No Doctor is still being written.
 So the HealthWiki contains advance versions of only some chapters.
 In those chapters you will find gray “links” that do not work because the material that they will link to has not yet been completed.
 Please forgive us.
 We hope the chapters will be useful to you even before the entire book is completed.

-Each chapter of the NEW Where There Is No Doctor contains medicine information (“Green pages”) for that chapter.
+Each chapter of the NEW Where There Is No Doctor contains medicine information (“Medicines Pages”) for that chapter.
 Instead of combining the medicine information in a single chapter in the book (where it will be when the book is completed), the medicines information is now found at the end of each chapter.
-You can find a link to the medicines pages for a chapter in the contents box on the top right of each wiki page in that chapter.
+You can find a link to the Medicines Pages for a chapter in the contents box on the top right of each wiki page in that chapter.

 Some of our books use specific pictures to convey important or repeated information.
 They include: